lukesc0/lukesc0.github.io/line-follower.md

 ### Mechanical Design

 The mechanical design was a lot simpler than the electrical and software design.
 I had a wood board which I mounted my electronics on.
-I had two wheels attached to the two motors -- both wheels were 3D printed and press-fitted onto the motors.
+I had two wheels attached to the two motors -- both wheels were 3D printed and used press-fitting tolerances to attach to the motors.
 And I had another wooden mount for my camera, facing down at the track.
 A spoon underneath the board kept the back of the robot from dragging and reduced frictional contact.

 ### Result

 Unfortunately I did not video the final product in operation, as this was before I began documenting all of my projects.
-It ended up being able to follow the line accurately, albeit slowly.
+The robot was capable of following the track, even though it was not a uniform oval.

 [Picture]